nowprototypeit/nowprototypeit/README.md

-# No Prototype It - GOV.UK Prototype Kit
+# Now Prototype It - GOV.UK Prototype Kit

 This prototype kit is designed to be compatible with [The GOV.UK Prototype Kit](https://prototype-kit.service.gov.uk/docs),